JAlcocerT/RPi/_posts/2024-11-30-raspberry-ai-projects.md

 Get **Docker** ready for [SelfHosting, like so](https://jalcocert.github.io/Linux/docs/linux__cloud/selfhosting/).

+You can also try the projects separately with just Python and the required API's.

+Make sure to setup a **proper [Python Venv](https://jalcocert.github.io/JAlcocerT/useful-python-stuff/)**.

 More [**Vector DataBases** - Docker Config Files](https://github.com/JAlcocerT/Docker/tree/main/AI_Gen/Z_VectorDBs)

-The diagram has been possible thanks to MermaidJS Jekyll Integration and the [Fontawsome Icons](https://fontawesome.com/v5/search?o=r&m=free)
+The **diagram** has been possible thanks to [MermaidJS](https://jalcocert.github.io/JAlcocerT/ai-useful-yet-simple/#diagrams-with-ai) Jekyll Integration and the [Fontawsome Icons](https://fontawesome.com/v5/search?o=r&m=free)